MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Fallback to network location

 If the device is providing "Network" location data use it as a fallback if we haven't received a GPS location for a longer time.
-Default: _on_.
+Default: _off_.

 ### Stale location after